-If you are willing to move and know you can find another apartment you’ll be happy in; you probably feel you can negotiate harder.
-But harder doesn’t mean you should threaten to move or be unrealistic in your demands.
+If you are willing to move and know you can find another apartment you’ll be happy in, you probably feel you can negotiate harder.
+But negotiating harder doesn’t mean you should threaten to move or be unrealistic in your demands.

-Make your case by writing a detailed letter to your landlord explaining the research you have done.
+Make your case by writing a detailed letter to your landlord explaining the research you’ve done.
 Try to keep it brief and to the point.
-Tell them the exact rent you are willing to pay and what you are willing to do (or give up), to sign a new lease.
+Tell them the exact rent you are willing to pay and what you are ready to do (or give up), to sign a new lease.